Anxiety is a natural, normal response to perceived threats, which puts your body into a heightened state of awareness.

 Increasingly, scientific evidence shows that nourishing your gut flora with the friendly bacteria known as probiotics is extremely important for proper brain function, and that includes psychological well-being and mood control.
 It may sound odd that bacteria in your gut could impact emotions such as anxiety, but that is exactly what the research bears testimony to.
 The probiotic known as Bifidobacterium lactis, for instance, has been shown to normalize anxiety-like behaviour in mice with infectious colitis.

 In a very real sense, you have two brains, one inside your skull and one in your gut (the so-called "enteric nervous system"), and each needs its own vital nourishment.
 Your gut and brain actually work in tandem, each influencing the other.
 This is why your intestinal health can have such a profound influence on your mental health, and vice versa; as well as the reason why your diet is so closely linked to your mental health.
-A Kinesiology Neuro-Training session can create more balance between these brains for better integration and so function.
+A Kinesiology Neuro-Training session can create more balance between these brains for better integration and so mood disorders function.

 Prior research has also shown that the probiotic Lactobacillus rhamnosus had a marked effect on GABA (an inhibitory neurotransmitter that is significantly involved in regulating many physiological and psychological processes.
 The probiotic affected the GABA levels in certain brain regions and lowered the stress-induced hormone corticosterone, resulting in reduced anxiety- and depression-related behaviour.